OUR ADOPTABLE PETS:

 Our adoption applications can be found under our Adoption Center tab, as well as all of our current adoptable pets.
 Before applying to adopt, please review our Adoption Contract (click here for cats).

-Because we receive so many applications on a daily basis, our volunteers may not have the time to notify everyone who applied of the status of their application.
-We will be happy to provide an update to you if you email us and ask.
+Because we receive so many applications and communications on a daily basis, our volunteers may not have the time to notify everyone who applied of the status of their application.
+We will be happy to provide an update to you if you submit a Contact Us form and ask, but please do not call our Thrift Store for updates.
+Our rescue volunteers cannot be reached at our Thrift Store.
 Otherwise, one of our volunteers will contact you if you are selected for a meet with the adoptable pet.
-We will contact you before the next scheduled adoption event.
-Final approval is always made in person at your scheduled meet.
-If you have submitted an application to us, please be sure to check your email regularly, as well as your spam folder, for further communications from us.
+We will contact you before the next scheduled adoption day.
+Please utilize our FAQ‘s tab before submitting a Contact Form and check the pet’s status under our Available Pets tab.
+We update their status regularly to reflect their availability.

 Please be sure to complete the application honestly, and as thoroughly as possible.
 There is a portion that asks for your current vet, their phone number, and the name the records are under.
 Please complete this portion accurately.
 If you do not have a current vet, please complete the previous vets portion on the application (unless you have no prior pets or vet).
 This is a very important part of our screening process.
 If we cannot get vet information, we will move on to the next applicant.
 Our volunteers spend hours on end processing applications to find the very best homes for the pets we rescue, we do not have time to contact everyone who does not complete their applications properly.